Ezekiel 32 – Egypt, Monster of the Seas, Destined for Hell

 And bear their shame with those who go down to the Pit.

 a.
-Assyria is there: In his poetic poetry, Ezekiel pictured the strong among the mighty in hell (Ezekiel 32:21), each noting judged Egypt as she joined them in disgrace and damnation.
+Assyria is there: In his poetry, Ezekiel pictured the strong among the mighty in hell (Ezekiel 32:21), each noticing Egypt under God’s judgment as she joined them in disgrace and damnation.

 i.
 “Each empire, with its ruler, imagines that it has found the secret of immortality, but one follows another to death.”
 (Wright)